hqj9994ever/SAMT-MEF/README.md

 python train.py
 ```
 ### Test
-You can find the pre-trained checkpoint in `./model/ckpt` document.
+You can find the pre-trained checkpoint in `./model/ckpt`.
 ```shell
 # Test:
 python test.py